Here's How to Get Disney+ for $5 a Month

 But price isn’t the only way Disney+ is attempting to lure viewers over to its behemoth of a streaming service.
 At its D23 Expo in August, Disney revealed that its service would come standard with 4K, UHD, and High Dynamic Range streaming as well as allow for simultaneous streaming on up to four devices—features that Netflix subscribers must cough up an additional $3 to $7 to unlock.
 While Disney+ will offer premium films and series from beloved franchises in addition to new and original content, Netflix has focused primarily on quantity over quality to its own detriment.

 So certainly on the pricing and quality front, Disney already has an upper hand in its offerings.
 But if that weren’t enough, it’s also taking shots at Netflix outside of the streaming space.
-According to a report from the Wall Street Journal last week, Disney is banning Netflix ads on its many TV channels and networks, with the exception of ESPN, which probably isn’t great news for a streaming service now faced with behemoths like Disney and Apple promising high-quality content rather than reruns of old series or mid-tier originals.
+According to a report from the Wall Street Journal last week, Disney is banning Netflix ads on its many TV channels and networks, with the exception of ESPN, which probably isn’t great news for a streaming service now faced with titans like Disney and Apple promising high-quality content rather than reruns of old series or mid-tier originals.

 Listen, it’s true that the beauty of services is that you can pick and choose which ones you find most appealing and skip the ones you don’t.
 And while subscribing to more than one is perfectly fine, there’s an argument to be made that there is such a thing as too many services, and I suspect many will opt out of some streaming subscriptions they no longer regularly use as newer, shinier services enter the streaming scene.